JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

 9. [Kotlin Multiplatform provides powerful tooling support](#9-kotlin-multiplatform-provides-powerful-tooling-support)
 10. [Kotlin Multiplatform boasts a large and supportive community](#10-kotlin-multiplatform-boasts-a-large-and-supportive-community)

-### 1. Kotlin Multiplatform allows you to avoid code duplication
+### 1. Kotlin Multiplatform helps you avoid code duplication

 Baidu, the largest Chinese language search engine, launched _Wonder App_, an application targeted at a younger audience.
 Here are some of the problems they faced with traditional app development: